seanox/pdf-service/manual/Introduction.md

 ## Test

 PDF Service is primarily optimized for the design process.
-Therefore the test of PDFs is pixel- and color-based.
+Therefore, the test of PDFs is pixel- and color-based.
 For automated tests the Compare with the static method of the same name is available.

 ```java
 import com.seanox.pdf.Compare;